TheSmartCooking/Front-end/content/privacy-policy.md

 Welcome to **Smart Cooking ©**!

 Your privacy is important to us.
-This Privacy Policy explains how we collect, use, and protect your personal data when you visit our site.
+This Privacy Policy explains what information we collect when you use our site, how we use it, and how we keep it safe.

 ## Information We Collect

 We collect and process the following types of information:

-### Account & Authentication Details
+### Account Information

-- Users can create accounts directly on our platform.
+- You can create an account directly on our platform.
-- We handle authentication internally without third-party providers.
+- We manage login and sign-up ourselves, without using services like Google or Facebook.

-### Session & Login Data
+### Login and Session Information

-- We use cookies to store authentication tokens and session data to keep you securely logged in.
+- We use small files (called cookies) to help keep you signed in and remember your session while you're using our site.

-### IP Logging for Security
+### IP Addresses (for Security)

-- We log full IP addresses to apply rate limiting and prevent DoS attacks.
-- Logs are used solely for security and retained for **90 days** before deletion.
+- We record your internet address (IP) to help protect our site from spam or abuse.
+- This information is kept for up to **90 days** and then deleted.

-## How Your Information Is Used
+## How We Use Your Information

 We use the information we collect to:

-- Provide secure login and authentication.
-- Prevent abuse (e.g., DoS attacks) through rate limiting and security checks.
+- Keep your account safe and make sure you stay logged in.
+- Protect the website from misuse or attacks.

-## Use of Cookies
+## Cookies

 ### Essential Cookies

-- Used to maintain user sessions and authentication.
-- Do not track behavior outside of our site.
+- These are required for the site to work properly, such as staying logged in.
+- We do **not** use cookies to track you on other websites.

 ### Language Preference

-- A cookie stores your **preferred language**, though this may be removed in the future.
-- No opt-out mechanism is provided beyond browser settings.

-## Data Sharing and Protection
+- We may remember your preferred language to show the site in the language you like.
+- If you'd rather not store this, you can block cookies through your browser settings.

+## How We Protect Your Information

-- We **do not** sell, trade, or rent your personal data.
+- We **do not** sell, share, or rent your personal information to anyone.
-- We **do not** log or store activity beyond session and IP logs.
+- We only collect what is necessary for login and security.
-- We implement modern security measures to protect your data.
+- We use modern security practices to protect your information from unauthorized access.

-## Transparency and Control
+## Your Rights and Choices

-- Our site is **open-source on GitHub**, so users can verify data handling.
+- Our code is **open-source and [available on GitHub](https://github.com/TheSmartCooking)**, so anyone can see how we handle data.
-- You have the right to access your data and understand how it is used.
-- You may request data deletion by contacting us or opening a GitHub issue.
+- You can ask to see or delete your data at any time by contacting us or opening a GitHub issue.

-## In Case of a Breach
+## In Case of a Security Issue

-If a security breach occurs, we will notify affected users as soon as possible.
+If something goes wrong and your information might be at risk, we will notify you as soon as we can.

-## Policy Updates
+## Changes to This Policy

-We may revise this Privacy Policy over time.
-The latest version will always be published on our site.
+We may update this policy occasionally.
+The most recent version will always be available on our website.

 ## Contact

-If you have any questions about this policy, feel free to contact us.
+If you have any questions about this Privacy Policy, feel free to reach out to us.